natekspencer/hacs-planta/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=planta)

-There is a config flow for this Planta integration.
+There is a config flow for this integration.
 After installing the custom component, use the convenient My Home Assistant link above.

 Alternatively: